 Bobby Trauma started his path to greatness on his first day of primary school.
 After seeing a couple of kids draw stick figures, he knew this was his vibe.

 “Since then, I just kept on drawing and destroying all my school notebooks,” The young Nigerian says.

 It wasn’t until around 2010, that Bobby found out about digital art and decided to transition into that.

 “Although, my art now involves both traditional and digital methods, I never felt quite satisfied with my fully digital drawings,” Says Bobby, “So, last year I decided to start drawing on paper instead.
 It’s super comfortable and I can scan the works and then colour them on my computer.”

-Technology not only helped Bobby Trauma develop his art but it helped Nigerian, UK-based Rapper and producer Moyo Fuga discover and commission him to create the artwork for Culture Man EP.
-After discussing the themes he was going to explore on the EP and basically what he wanted the artwork to express, Bobby almost immediately knew what Moyo Fuga wanted.
+Technology not only helped Bobby Trauma develop his art, but it helped Nigerian, UK-based Rapper and producer Moyo Fuga discover him.
+This led to a commission to create the artwork for Culture Man EP.
+After discussing the themes he was going to explore on the EP, Bobby knew immediately what Moyo Fuga wanted.
 A few days and a sketch later, Moyo knew this was the cover art he wanted.